hpcdb/d-Chiron/d-chiron/README.md

     ```sh
     $ vi rfa-dchiron-wf.xml
     ```
-    - Replace `full/to/path/repositoryroot/` ocurrences with the full path to this repository root directory
+    - Replace `full/to/path/repositoryroot/` occurrences with the full path to this repository root directory

-3. Edit the [machines.conf](../rfa-synthetic/rfa-dchiron) file with nodes hostnames, ports, and ranks for MPI initialization:
+3. Edit the [machines.conf](../rfa-synthetic/rfa-dchiron/machines.conf) file with nodes hostnames, ports, and ranks for MPI initialization:

     ```sh
     $ vi machines.conf